SaladTechnologies/comfyui-api/README.md

    - The model names are exposed via the `GET /models` endpoint, and via the config object throughout the application.

 7. **ComfyUI Description**:
-   - The application retrieves available samplers and schedulers from ComfyUI.
+   - The application retrieves available samplers and schedulers from ComfyUI itself.
    - This information is used to create Zod enums for validation.

 ### Additional Notes